mverouden/blogdown-academic/content/post/2020-04-10-r-commander-macos/index.md

 To be able to install R Commander you will need to have both R installed and configured as well as have XQuartz installed first.
 If you haven't done so already, please read the (re-)install and configure R on macOS as well as the XQuartz installation on macOS posts (use the links above to go to those specific posts) before continuing with this post.

 The screenshots in this post are based on R version 3.6.3.
-The procedure and steps described, however are still correct for higher versions of R.
+However, the procedure and steps described are still correct for higher versions of R.

 To install R commander on macOS perform the following steps: